 A risk factor is something that affects a person’s chance of getting a disease.
 Different cancers have different risk factors.
-Some risk factors, such as smoking, can be controlled.
+Some risk factors, such as smoking, can be changed.
 Others, like a person’s age or race, can’t be changed.
 But having a risk factor, or even several, does not mean that a person will get the disease.
 And not having any risk factors doesn’t mean you won’t get the disease.

 Risk factors for testicular cancer

 CIS (carcinoma in situ): CIS is described in “What is testicular cancer?”
 It isn’t clear how often CIS in the testicles becomes cancer.
 It is sometimes found when a man is tested for infertility.
 It may also be found when a man has a testicle removed because of cryptorchidism.
-Radiation or surgery (to remove the testicle) is used to treat CIS.
-Since we don’t know how often CIS becomes true (invasive) cancer, it isn’t clear that treating CIS is a good idea.
-Some experts think that it may be better to wait and see if the disease gets worse or becomes a true cancer.
-This could allow many men with CIS to avoid the risks and side effects of treatment.

 Age: About half of testicular cancers occur in men between the ages of 20 and 34.
-But this cancer can affect males of any age, including infants and older men
+But this cancer can affect males of any age, including infants and older men.

-Last Medical Review: 05/16/2012
+Last Medical Review: 01/02/2014

-Last Revised: 01/28/2013
+Last Revised: 02/11/2014